smallmax00/SUA_crowd_counting/README.md

 The unlabeled data index of SHA train data are in unlabeled_images_index.txt

+--------------JHU-----------------
+--Download chekpoint_best.pth and put into ./checkpoints/JHU

+--Download new_data_JHU and img , then put them into ./Data_Crowd_Counting/JHU/test

+--Run the test.py

+The unlabeled data index of JHU train data are in unlabeled_images_index_JHU.txt

 More code will be made available if the manuscript is accepted.